SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "dignif*"
   )
 NEAR
-  ("migrat*" OR "mobilit*" OR "move" OR "moving" OR "movement" OR "travel*" OR "international*" OR "internal*" OR "intra stat*" OR "within-country" OR "within country" OR "cross-border*" OR "cross* border*" )
+  ("migrat*" OR "mobili*" OR "move" OR "moving" OR "movement" OR "travel*" OR "international*" OR "internal*" OR "intra stat*" OR "within-country" OR "within country" OR "cross-border*" OR "cross* border*" )
 NEAR